ctcberkeley/ctc-footer/README.md

 ## Usage

 These footers contain two sections.
-The section on the right is for any information about the nonprofit that should be placed in the footer, you should fill in this section and style it yourself.
-The section on the left is for the Code the Change attribution.
+The section on the left is for any information about the nonprofit that should be placed in the footer, you should fill in this section and style it yourself.
+The section on the right is for the Code the Change attribution.
 Also, note that both footers are responsive.
-If your website is not responsive, or responds in a different manner, then you will need to adopt the CSS to match the style of your website.
+If your website is not responsive, or responds in a different manner, then you will need to alter the CSS to match the style of your website.